FreeCAD/FreeCAD-documentation/wiki/Tutorials.md

 ## Robot workbench

-{{VeryImportantMessage|Development of the [Robot Workbench](Robot_Workbench.md) is currently abandoned.
-Please inquire on our forum regarding any news or alternative workbenches.}}
+**Development of the [Robot Workbench](Robot_Workbench.md) is currently abandoned.
+Please inquire on our forum regarding any news or alternative workbenches.**